List of Algerian football players in foreign leagues: The history of Algerian players in Europe

 Crouching Mazouz – Kerroum – Benfadah – Bouchouk – A. Soukhane – Kermali – Mekhloufi – Oualiken.

-A Large number of Algerian players have played in Europe as especially in France, the former colonial ruler of Algeria.
+A large number of Algerian players have played in Europe, especially in France, the former colonial ruler of Algeria.
 The first Algerian player in Europe and first North African to play in France was Ali Benouna who joined Sète in 1930.
 He is the first Algerian player to win a European title, having won the French league and Coupe de France of the 1933–34 season with Sète.
-Benouna paved the way for more Algerians to soon taste the success of the French championship.
+Benouna paved the way for more Algerians to soon taste the success of the French league.
 This was done by Abdelkader Ben Bouali in the colors of Olympique de Marseille in the 1936–37 season, then Mohamed Firoud and Abdelaziz Ben Tifour on two consecutive occasions with Nice in 1950–51 and 1951–52, in addition to Rachid Mekhloufi in 1956–57 with Saint Etienne and Mohamed Maouche in the next season with Stade de Reims; all these titles came in the colonial era.
 As for the first player to win a title outside France, Mekhloufi holds that accolade for winning the Swiss League in 1962.

-In relation to statistics, the most prominent of these are Rachid Mekhloufi, star of AS Saint-Étienne who scored 150 goals and won the league title four times.
+In relation to statistics, the most prominent of these are Rachid Mekhloufi, star of AS Saint-Étienne who scored 150 goals and won the four league titles.
 There is also Mustapha Dahleb, former star for Paris Saint-Germain where he achieved two Coupe de France victories and is one of the most popular players in the history of the club (310 matches and 98 goals in 10 seasons).
 Rabah Madjer was perhaps the best Algerian player to turn professional in Europe; he claimed ten trophies with FC Porto: three League, two Cup and two Super Cup on the domestic level and two continental titles on the level, including the European Cup in 1987 becoming the first Algerian and an African player to achieve this feat, and the Intercontinental Cup in Japan against Peñarol from Uruguay in which he scored the winning goal.
 In the 1970s and 1980s, Algerian players were generally not allowed to play professionally until they were over 28 years old which deprived many of the stars of the Algerian team at the time of a top-level career, especially after the 1982 FIFA World Cup, including Mehdi Cerbah, Hocine Yahi, Chaabane Merzekane, Fodil Megharia, Hacène Lalmas, Mahmoud Guendouz, Ali Bencheikh, Ali Fergani, Lakhdar Belloumi, Djamel Menad, Tedj Bensaoula and Omar Betrouni; some of them did play professionally but did not achieve much success because of their advancing age.
-There were some players allowed to moved abroad even though they had not reached the age of 28: Djamel Zidane, Rabah Madjer and Salah Assad.
+There were some players allowed to move abroad even though they had not reached the age of 28: Djamel Zidane, Rabah Madjer and Salah Assad.